 The Art Collection

 Ms. Post was a passionate art collector who assembled a superb collection of Russian art, including paintings, furniture, Fabergé eggs, jewelry, glass, and textiles.
 The 36-room museum also features an impressive collection of 18th Century French decorative arts, including furnishings, tapestries, and porcelain.

 The 25 acres of gardens include a circular rose garden, a traditional Japanese-style garden, a waterfall, a greenhouse for orchids, and a formal French parterre—a large crescent-shaped lunar lawn.

-Hillwood Museum & Gardens offers a variety of programs throughout the year including lectures, garden walks, workshops, and musical and theatrical performances.
+Hillwood Museum and Gardens offers a variety of programs throughout the year, including lectures, garden walks, workshops, and musical and theatrical performances.
 Visit the Museum Shop and find a great selection of books, jewelry, stationery, and other gifts.
-The Museum Café offers a selection of salads and sandwiches.
-Afternoon tea is served from 2:30 to 4:30 p.m.
+The Museum Café offers a variety of salads, sandwiches, and also serves Afternoon Tea.

-- Allow for two to three hours to visit, including time to wander around the gardens
+- Allow for two to three hours to visit, including the time to wander around the gardens

 - Take a guided tour and ask questions

 - Attend a Sunday afternoon tea (reservations required)